open/close all folders

 Samara's foster parents.
 Anna and Richard Morgan ran a family horse ranch on Moesko Island and were renowned horse trainers in the local area.
 After adopting Samara, Anna suffered from horrible visions caused by Samara's powers, causing Richard to banish the girl to the barn.
 In revenge, Samara tortured the ranch horses into suicide by jumping off cliffs.
 Anna eventually kills Samara by pushing her down a well, before committing suicide herself by leaping off a cliff.

-Red Herring: That Richard killed Samara, when in fact Anna did.
+- Red Herring: That Richard killed Samara, when in fact Anna did.
 In-universe example: Rachel believes Anna may have made the cursed video, when it was actually created by Samara.